 Whether driving under the influence (DUI) results in an accident or not, doing so will have huge implications on your life — including your car insurance rates.
-While repercussions may vary based on the number of prior offenses, a driver cited with a DUI in the state of Washington can face anywhere from 24 hours to one full year in jail time, receive up to $5,000 in fines, and can have their license revoked for up to a year.
+While repercussions may vary based on the number of prior offenses, a driver cited with a DUI in the state of Washington can face anywhere from 24 hours to one full year of jail time, receive up to $5,000 in fines and can have their license revoked for up to a year.

 Aside from the hundreds or thousands of dollars you will owe in fines and legal fees after a DUI, your insurance rates will double — likely overnight.
 In fact, the estimated increase in car insurance premiums over a 13-year period totals $40,000.
 However, finding cheap car insurance with a DUI in Washington is not impossible.
 Request multiple free quotes from more than one of the top insurance companies to help you find your best options.